-Total cash compensation includes annual base salary and monthly (or annual) vehicle allowance (or leased vehicle or employer-provided vehicle, etc.).
+Total cash compensation includes annual base salary and monthly (or annual) vehicle allowance (or an equivalent valued leased vehicle or employer-provided vehicle, etc.).

 Annual base salary

 Annual base salary is considered in the context of the total compensation package.